rob-moore/blog-posts/webpack.md

 Next we're going to declare our config object, what devtool we'll be using and the entry point for all of the stuff that we're going to bundle.

 `const config = {`
-Putting our config object into it's own variable will allow you to do cool things like having different configs for a development and production environment.
+Putting our config object into its own variable will allow you to do cool things like having different configs for a development and production environment.

 `devtool: 'inline-source-map',`
 This is our devtool.
 This determines what developer tool we'll be using for debugging.
 This is all personal preference and there are several more options that are available than the one I'm using.
 You can find more about that in the wonderful [webpack documentation](https://webpack.github.io/docs/configuration.html#devtool).
 Keep in mind that depending on which devtool you use your project may take more or less time to build.